A woman uses her digital wallet to make a purchase at a clothing boutique.

 If you find yourself relying on your credit card’s over-limit feature, it may be time to consider alternatives.
 There may be other ways to access the credit you need.

 • Apply for a new credit card: Another way to increase your available credit is by adding a new credit card account.
-If you have a good credit score, you may qualify for additional credit.
+If you have a good credit score, you may qualify for more credit.
 In this case, look for a new credit card that offers better benefits than your current card or a low-rate balance transfer offer.

 • Apply for a home equity loan: If you have equity in your home, you may want to consider applying for a home equity loan, which may have lower interest rates and less strict credit requirements.
 Like a personal loan, a home equity loan can help you consolidate debt, lower your total monthly payments, and even save on interest.